oddkiva/sara/README.md

 ## Documentation
 Documentation is still under construction.
 Have a look at the doxygen-generated documentation [here](http://davidok8.github.io/doplusplus/).

-Currently, the best way to see how the library works is to look at samples in the **test** folder
+Currently, the best way to see how the library works is to look at samples in the **test** folder.

 ## Currently Available Modules
 Currently added features are: